 We are not employed by Disney.
 Instead, we work with Disney to help Guests plan the perfect vacation for their family.
 So, while all of the information we receive comes directly from them, it’s up to us to decide how we relay that information to you.

-If you’re looking to go to Universal Studios, you will receive an email that looks a little more “official.”
-But, that’s simply because the program we use for Universal Studios does has the ability to send a Quote in a way that Disney does not.
+If you’re looking to go to Universal Studios, you can receive an email that looks a little more “official.”
+But, that’s simply because the system we use for Universal Studios does has the ability to send a Quote in a way that Disney does not.

-If you don’t want to provide your address or the names of your children right away, that’s ok.
-But, the more information you can provide, the better your chances are at getting a Quote that is truly customized for your family.
+The more information you can provide, the better your chances are at getting a Proposal that is truly customized for your family.

 If you’re like me, there will come a time when you’ll want to jump up and down and scream, “I’m going to Disney!”
 And seeing that first confirmation email with your name and Reservation number is it.